 Utah man wounded by Nevada police had crude bomb in vehicle

-Authorities allege that a Utah man who was wounded after a police chase and shootout in November near the Nevada-Utah state line also had a homemade bomb in his vehicle.
-Anthony Christopher Martinez, 30, of Ogden has recovered from injuries and face charges of attempted murder and possessing a bomb in the Nov.
-17 police shooting following gunfire inside a strip club, the police chase and a crash outside a Nevada casino along Interstate 80, the Standard-Examiner reported Monday.
+Ogden a Charges allege that a 30-year-old Utah man who was wounded in a police shootout near the Nevada-Utah state line also had a homemade bomb in his vehicle.

 Add your comments below